 - COVID-19 and shortage of building materials – the shortfall of timber and other building materials can be attributed to the challenges COVID-19 has presented for safely managing a workforce across logging, processing and logistics.
-Social distancing requirements have often meant fewer employees can work at once, reducing overall capacity, and an inability to keep up with demand.
+Social distancing requirements and illness have often meant fewer employees can work at once, reducing overall capacity, and an inability to keep up with demand.

 - Increased demand for building materials – home building incentives have been a primary feature of economic stimulus packages throughout the pandemic.
 As a result, there has been a huge leap in demand for building materials, leading to a subsequent rise in the cost of construction.